szaumoor/ZSTweaks/README.md

 Also they will no longer be stopped by spell deflection.

-**Component 460:** Make Mass Heal faster to cast and heal a bit more
+**Component 460:** Make Mass Cure faster to cast and heal a bit more

 This improves the power of this spell as a combat spell by improving the casting speed to 2 (from 5), and it improves the healing slightly from 1d8 + 1/level (max of 21-28) to 4d3 + 1/level (24-32).
 Also, it will no longer be stopped by spell deflection.